Wondering whether to explore London or Paris?

 - Magnificent galleries and museums, such as Tate Britain, Tate Modern, the National Gallery, British Museum, and the Science Museum.
 Most of them are gratis.
 In fact, there are a ton of free things to do in London.

 - Cool neighborhoods with unique charm, including Westminster, Saint Pancras, and the colorful Notting Hill.

-- Iconic landmarks that you must visit, including the London Eye, the Buckingham Palace, Tower Bridge, the Big Ben, and the Shard.
+- Iconic landmarks that you must visit, including the London Eye, Buckingham Palace, Tower Bridge, Big Ben, and the Shard.

 - Unique double-deckers and river cruises that let you discover London from a different point of view.

 - Lavish parks, such as Hyde Park, Green Park, and Greenwich Park.
 One of the most interesting facts about London is that the United Nations classified the city as a forest.

 Mouthwatering foods and drinks will further seduce you in London.
 You should try the emblematic fish and chips, the hearty Full English breakfast, and the lip-smacking London beer.
 And that’s barely scratching the surface because London is famous for its food scene, which is one of the most diverse worldwide.